Pre-Design and Concept Design

 A basic understanding of target values is key to comparing performance design decisions.

-Reviewing the bundles – cove.tool uses advanced algorithms to optimize for first cost and assists in making rigorous metric based decisions on cost and energy.
-The different technologies and their options are listed to the left.
+Being a design-build project, cost was a critical component of decision making throughout the design.
+This cost was able to be optimized using cove.tool. cove.tool uses advanced algorithms to optimize for first cost and assists in making rigorous metric based decisions on cost and energy.